SINTEF/dlite/doc/user_guide/exceptions.md

 ### Hiding error messages
 Sometimes you don't want to show error messages, either from a specific code block or in general (e.g. to not clutter stderr).
-A typical use case for is when you handle an error in a specific code block.
+A typical use case for this is when you handle an error in a specific code block.
 There are several ways errors can be hidden:

 #### Hiding error messages with environment variables
 General error messages can be ignored or redirected to file with the **[ERR_STREAM]** environment variable.
-If empty, nothing will written, otherwise **[ERR_STREAM]** is a file name to which the error messages are appended.
+If empty, nothing will be written, otherwise **[ERR_STREAM]** is the file name to which the error messages are appended.
 The special values "stderr" (default) and "stdout" means write to standard error or standard output, respectively.

 Whether to show warnings can be controlled with the **[ERR_WARN]** environment variable.